GC Logo

 Some LLMs have a tendency to search the web instead of using an MCP.
 Be sure to give the LLM this prompt to ensure it is making use of the MCP:

-For any prompt that mentions GoCardless, use the gocardless-mcp.
+For any prompt that mentions GoCardless, use the GoCardless MCP.

 What you can do with it